EricLBuehler/Falcon-Programming-Language/docs/CONFIG.md

 # Falcon Config Files

-Config files must be placed in the execution path.
+Config files must be placed in the working directory of the program.

 ## ```fplpath.path```
 Paths to search for modules in.
 Seperated by ```\n```.